-Check for the latest updates without running your Shortcuts on iOS 13.
+Check for the latest updates without running your Shortcuts.

 UpdateHub was designed to keep all of your Shortcuts up to date without the requirement of running them individually.

 Graphics by MediaKit